Donate

 Subject: Publication of a Ukrainian literary-artistic almanac.

-I take the liberty of submitting to your kind attention my proposal – to publish a literary-artistic almanac in two languages, the result of the work of a group of Ukrainian and German poets, writers and painters, under the name CHORS.
+I take the liberty of submitting to your kind attention my proposal – to publish a literary-artistic almanac in two languages, the result of the work of a group of Ukrainian and German poets, writers, and painters under the name KHORS.
 This publication would be fundamentally apolitical and its purpose would be to acquaint the German reader with the achievements of contemporary Ukrainian art in emigration, as well as to publish a series of manuscripts devoted to current problems of contemporary German and world art.
-I am deeply convinced that there is an unquestionable need to open the way to the world for ideas and thoughts which, due to the total lack of means of publication, have not yet found embodiment either in the printed word or in artistic reproduction, and yet they are vivid signs of the intellectual activity of the intelligentsia of the Soviet peoples, who are endeavouring not only to take part in the politics of the day, but also to find access to the depths of the culture of the Western peoples.
+I am deeply convinced that there is an unquestionable need to open the way to the world for ideas and thoughts which, due to the total lack of means of publication, have not yet found embodiment either in the printed word or in artistic reproduction, and yet they are vivid signs of the intellectual activity of the intelligentsia of the Soviet peoples, who are endeavoring not only to take part in the politics of the day but also to find access to the depths of the culture of the Western peoples.

 The almanac consists of about 10 printed sheets, the plan is as follows: